 Consider a classification problem where you're predicting whether an email is spam or not spam.
 If only 5% of your emails are spam (an imbalanced dataset), a purely random split might accidentally put almost all spam emails in the training set and very few in the test set, or vice versa.
 This would give a misleading picture of how well the model performs on the rare class.

 To handle this, we use stratified splitting.
 Stratification ensures that the proportion of each class in the original dataset is preserved in both the training and testing sets.
-In scikit-learn
+In scikit-learn, you achieve this by adding the stratify parameter to train_test_split and setting it to your labels y:

 # For classification, especially with imbalanced classes: